Shane-Bath/Movember_9-s_golf/README.md

   I have used the font awesome collection for the social media logos and arrows in the side banner.

 ### Layout
-  The site wil be scrollable from header to footer, they only pages that will be separate will the contact us page and the gallery page.
+  The site will be scrollable from header to footer, the only pages that will be separate will the contact us page and the gallery page.
 They will be accessible via buttons and navigation within the main body of the site.
 The user will be able to navigate to each section with the page.

 ### Effects